Servers-for-Hackers/serversforhackers-newsletter/source/_editions/2014-05-20-copying-files.md

 **Do a Dry-Run:**

 I often do a dry-run of rsync to preview what files will be copied over.
-This is useful for making sure your flags are correct and you won't overwrite files you don't with to:
+This is useful for making sure your flags are correct and you won't overwrite files you don't wish to:

 For this, we can use the `-n` or `--dry-run` flag: